KillerBoy001/bbTips/readme.md

 ### Requirements
-*	bbDKP 1.2.6 or higher with Wow installed
+*	bbDKP 1.2.7 or higher with Wow installed
-*	or phpBB3
+*	or phpBB3 only
+*	dbms supported : Mysql, MSSQL, postgresql, Oracle